Red Belted Goby (Sicyopus zosterophorus) Species Profile & Care Guide

 |TDS||36 - 215|

-Origins of the Red Belted Goby
+Natural Habitat of the Red Belted Goby

 The Red Belted Goby is originally from Boleling in northern Bali in Indonesia.
 You can also find them in the Marquesas Islands, Vanuatu, New Caledonia, the Solomon Islands, Papua New Guinea, Palau, Fiji, the Philippines, Japan and Taiwan.
 Most recently, they have been discovered in southern mainland China in Southeast Asia.